coincharge-io/Wordpress-Lightning-Paywall/readme.txt

 Lightning Paywall is a WordPress plugin for publishers to charge for paid content.
 With the help of WordPress Lightning Paywall plugin you can offer blog posts (pay-per-post), videos (pay-per-view) and download file (pay-per-file), accepting bitcoin payment via Lightning Network.

-Pay-per-Post and Pay-per-View
+Pay-per-Post, Pay-per-View and Pay-per-File
-Payment per newspaper article, blog post or video.
+Payment per newspaper article, blog post, video or file.
 Instead of offering its content for free and relying on advertising revenue from banner ads and Google, the WordPress Lightning Paywall offers publishers a viable alternative.

-Sell high-quality content to readers willing to pay, who don’t want to subscribe but are willing to pay for a single and high-quality article or video.
+Sell high-quality content to readers willing to pay, who don’t want to subscribe but are willing to pay for a single and high-quality article, video or file.

 Publishers can make the dependency on banner ads, Google and clickbait content and focus more on high-quality content that readers are willing to pay for.